MCT-master/mct-master.github.io/_posts_draft/2022-05-20-arvidf-ml-guitareffect-modeling.md

 4. The evaluation metric scores did not necessarily correspond to my subjective perception of the similarity of the predicted versus the target output.
 5. The longer the models trained, the better the evaluation metric scores were, however the more they added unwanted high frequency material (noise and aliasing).
-6. Visually inspecting spectrograms and waveforms provides crucial information.
+6. Visually inspecting spectrograms and waveforms often tells a different story than the evaluation metrics.

 <figure style="float: none">